Stakedllc/code-samples/eth2/README.md

 docker run -it -v "$PWD:/data" --network="host" gcr.io/prysmaticlabs/prysm/validator:latest accounts create --keystore-path=/data --password=example
 ```

 The above command will generate an ETH2 account and store it in your local filesystem.
-The withdrawal key information will be in a generated file titled ``shardwithdrawalkey{xyz...}``.
+The withdrawal key information will be in a file titled ``shardwithdrawalkey{xyz...}``.
 Go ahead and drop it in the ``keys`` subfolder, open it, and copy the ``"publickey"`` value into your .env file.

 ### Georli ETH
-Goerli ETH is used to stake on the ETH2 testnet, so a Goerli account is required for testing.
+Goerli ETH is used to stake on the ETH2 testnet, which means a Goerli account is required for testing.

 To generate a Goerli account, run the following command:

 ``python3 goerli_account.py``

 This will print the associated address and private key; add these to your .env file.
-Each validator requires 32 Goerli ETH.
-For >32 Goerli ETH, please email sam@staked.us.
+For >32 Goerli ETH to be sent to your account, please email sam@staked.us.

 ## Provision Validators